chasetbass5/Media-Server-Set-Up/README.md

 ## Installation

 # 1) Download the docker-compose.yml file from the repository to your server:
-        bash
-        Copy code
         curl -O https://raw.githubusercontent.com/your-username/media-server-docker/main/docker-compose.yml
-        Edit the Configuration

-Open the docker-compose.yml file with a text editor and update the necessary configuration settings for your setup:
+# 2) Open the docker-compose.yml file with a text editor and update the necessary configuration settings for your setup:

-bash
-Copy code
         nano docker-compose.yml

-Make sure to configure the VPN settings, service ports, and any additional settings required by your environment.
+- Edit the docker-compose.yml file to set up the required configurations for each service.
+Here are some key configurations:
+- VPN Settings: Update the Gluetun environment variables such as VPN_PROVIDER, VPN_USER, VPN_PASSWORD, and VPN_COUNTRY.
+- Service Settings: Customize the settings for Plex, qBittorrent, Sonarr, Radarr, Overseerr, and Prowlarr as needed.

 Run Docker Compose